trenskow/keyd/README.md

 /* -> ['my','key','path'] */
 ````

+> Throws an error if input is not a string.

 ## Joining

 ````javascript
 const keyPath = keyd.join(['my','key','path']);
 /* -> 'my.key.path' */
 ````

+> Throws an error if input is not an array.

 ## Appending Keys